edhaddad/BMCROG/README.md

 # BMCROG
-Replication files for the paper: "Carbon Pricing and Tourism in Croatia: A Regional and Sectoral General Equilibrium Analysis"
+Replication files for the paper: "Carbon Pricing and Tourism in Croatia: A Regional and Sectoral General Equilibrium Analysis".
 These files allow to replicate all the simulations in the paper using the source-code version of GEMPACK.
 First, you need to implement the .TAB file to create the model's .EXE file.

 Description: